All Episodes

 And Hillary does the same thing.

-Don't want the audio.
+I don't want the audio.

-Cookie, don't worry about finding the audio.
+Cookie, don't worry about finding audio.

 Don't play it.

-The author of the story shows up and says, Well, once again, Limbaugh is factually challenged.
+The author of the story shows up and says, well, once again, Limbaugh is factually challenged.

-These people are not going to say, wait a minute now.
+These people are not going to say, wait a minute now, who was talking about the employees getting rich?

-Clintons aren't doesn't surprise me that Clintons don't pay anybody anything.
+It doesn't surprise me that Clintons don't pay anybody anything.

-She wrote this book advising women that there was somebody found a uh a job posting to work with her as an intern, and it highlighted unpaid for many months, and it the job description is intern, it was deep.
+Somebody found a job posting to work with her as an intern, and it highlighted unpaid for many months.

 It was detailed.

-Now, here's a woman who just made $90 million selling some Facebook stock, and who knows what she made with her book, and she's got a job posting for an unpaid intern.
+And who knows what she made with her book, and she's got a job posting for an unpaid intern.

 And liberals don't pay anybody anything.

-And I never said it was the employees that were getting rich at the Clinton Foundation and Library Massage Parlor.
+And I never said it was the employees that were getting rich at the Clinton Foundation and Library and Massage Parlor.

 I was pretty clear that it was the Clintons getting rich off the Clinton Global Initiative.